MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *leave-notify-event* will be emitted when the pointer leaves the *widget*'s window.

-To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-LEAVE-NOTIFY-MASK** mask.
+To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-LEAVE-NOTIFY-MASK` mask.

 This signal will be sent to the grab widget if there is one.